minnukota381/login-authentication-node/README.md

 ## Installation

 1. **Clone the repository**:

     ```sh
     git clone https://github.com/minnukota381/login-authentication-node.git
     cd login-authentication-node
     ```

 2. **Install dependencies**:

     ```sh
     npm install
     ```

 3. **Set up environment variables**:
     Create a `.env` file in the root directory and add the following variables:

     ```env
     MONGODB_URI=<your-mongodb-connection-string>
-    PORT=3000
+    SESSION_SECRET=<your-session-secret>
     ```

 4. **Start the server**:

     ```sh
     npm start
     ```

-    The server will start running on `http://localhost:3000`.
+    The server will start on port 3000 by default.
+You can access it at `http://localhost:3000`.

 ## Usage